intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 import torch.distributed.checkpoint._traverse as _traverse

 def copy_state_to_memory(path, value):
     buffer[path[0]].copy_(value)

 def copy_state_dict_to_buffer(state_dict):
     _traverse.traverse_state_dict(state_dict, copy_state_to_memory)
 ```

-- Start a subprocess to asynchrounously save states to storage.
+- Start a subprocess to asynchronously save states to storage.

 We can start a subprocess in the training process and share the
 tensor buffer by the shared memory of multiprocessing.